 Cleaning not only keeps bacteria and stains at bay, but also extends the life of your mouth guard or retainer so it can continue to do it’s work.

 With just a few simple steps that are easy to incorporate into your routine, you’ll be admiring your squeaky clean retainer or night guard, and your mouth will be thanking you.

+Learning how to clean your mouth guard or retainer starts with a few everyday steps.
 These daily cleaning steps are easy to do and can help prevent those dreaded yellow stains and white spots from forming over time.
 Once the stains have formed they can be difficult or impossible to get rid of, so preventing them from happening in the first place is your best bet.

 Did You Know: The yellow stains that begin showing on your night guard are due to the bacteria that naturally occurs in your saliva.
 Similarly, the white spots that might start popping up on your retainer (more commonly on wire and acrylic Hawley retainers) are caused by calcium deposits from your saliva.